Telefonica/toolium/docs/ai_utils.rst

 Text Similarity
 ---------------

 Text similarity is a measure of how alike two pieces of text are in terms of meaning, structure, or content.
 Toolium provides several methods to compare and validate text similarity using different AI techniques:

-1. **SpaCy**: Uses the SpaCy library to compute text similarity with pre-trained NLP models.
+1. `SpaCy <https://spacy.io/>`_: Uses the SpaCy library to compute text similarity with pre-trained NLP models.
 Fast, lightweight and good for general-purpose text analysis.
-2. **Sentence Transformers**: Leverages Sentence Transformers for semantic textual similarity using deep learning embeddings.
+2. `Sentence Transformers <https://github.com/UKPLab/sentence-transformers>`_: Leverages Sentence Transformers for semantic textual similarity using deep learning embeddings.
 Best balance of accuracy and performance for semantic similarity.
-3. **OpenAI**: Utilizes OpenAI's language models for advanced semantic text comparison.
+3. `OpenAI <https://github.com/openai/openai-python>`_: Utilizes OpenAI's language models for advanced semantic text comparison.
 Provides the most sophisticated analysis but requires API access and it may incur costs.

 Usage
 ~~~~~

-You can use the function `assert_text_similarity` from `toolium.utils.ai_utils` module to compare two texts using any of these
+You can use the function `assert_text_similarity` from `toolium.utils.ai_utils` module to compare two texts using any of
-methods.
-You can specify the method to use with the `similarity_method` parameter and set a threshold for similarity with the
+these methods.
+You can specify the method to use with the `similarity_method` parameter and set a threshold for
-`threshold` parameter (a value between 0 and 1, where 1 means identical and 0 means completely different).
+similarity with the `threshold` parameter (a value between 0 and 1, where 1 means identical and 0 means completely
+different).

 .. code-block:: python